Michael (Michael Jackson album): Authenticity of vocals on three tracks

 On June 12, 2014, a consumer who had purchased Michael filed a class-action lawsuit against Sony Music, the Jackson Estate, MJJ Productions, Cascio and Porte for violation of consumer laws, unfair competition and fraud.
 The complaint was based on an expert report prepared by forensic phonetician Dr. George Papcun that contested the authenticity of the vocals.
 According to the lawsuit, the report had been peer-reviewed and supported by a second well-credentialed independent audio expert.
 Sony, the Estate, Cascio and Porte raised First Amendment defense, claiming that regardless of the songs' authenticity, they had a constitutional right to attribute them to Jackson.
 On June 30, 2016, the judge refused to grant the defendants' motion and ordered that the case proceeded to class certification.
 On August 23, 2018, some sources reported that Sony had admitted in court that the vocals on the Cascio songs were not performed by Jackson.
 The next day, Sony lawyer Zia Modabber dismissed the reports, stating that "no one has conceded that Michael Jackson did not sing on the songs".

 On June 29, 2022, a spokesperson for Jackson's website reported that the three tracks would no longer be available on YouTube, Apple Music or Spotify, stating, "The Estate and Sony Music believe the continuing conversation about the tracks is distracting the fan community and casual Michael Jackson listeners from focusing their attention where it should be — on Michael's legendary and deep music catalog."
+On September 9, 2022, a CD reissue of the album was released that also removed these three tracks.

-On September 27, 2024, Journalist Damien Shields released a 13-part podcast series called Faking Michael that looks into the alleged fraud and authenticity of the Cascio tracks.
+On September 27, 2024, journalist Damien Shields released a 13-part podcast series called Faking Michael that looks into the alleged fraud and authenticity of the Cascio tracks.
 The podcast features interviews with members of the Jackson family, Jackson's closest music collaborators, record label executives, and forensic music experts.